JuliaTrustworthyAI/ConformalPrediction.jl/docs/src/how_to_guides/timeseries.md

 We can use `partial_fit` method in EnbPI implementation in ConformalPrediction in order to adjust prediction intervals to sudden change points on test sets that have not been seen by the model during training.
 In the below experiment, sample_size indicates the batch of new observations.
 You can decide if you want to update residuals by sample_size or update and remove first *n* residuals (shift_size = n).
 The latter will allow to remove early residuals that will not have a positive impact on the current observations.

+The chart below compares the results to the previous experiment without updating residuals:

 ``` julia
 sample_size = 10
 shift_size = 10